-A genetic programming (GP) technique is used to record deduplication.
-In this technique combines many various pieces of evidence extracted from the data content to create a deduplication function that is able to identify the two or more entries in a repository are replicas or not.
+A Genetic Programming (GP) technique is used to record deduplication.
+In this technique, it combines many various pieces of evidence extracted from the data content to create deduplication function that can identify the two or more entries in a repository are replicas or not.

-The main role of this paper is a GP-based approach to record deduplication that
+The main role of this paper is a GP-based approach to record deduplication,

-- Outperforms previous state-of-the-art machine learning based technique found in the novel - Provides results less computationally intensive, since it recommends deduplication functions that develop the available evidence additional efficiently.
+- Outperform previous state-of-the-art machine learning based technique found in the novel approach. - Provide results less computationally intensive, since it recommends deduplication functions that develop the available additional evidence efficiently. - Free the user from the burden of choosing how to mingle similar functions and repository attributes.
+This

-- Frees the user from the burden of choosing how to mingle similarity functions and repository attributes.
-This distinguishes our approach from all existing technique, since they need user-provided settings - Frees the user from the burden of choosing the replica classification boundary value, since it is able to automatically select the deduplication functions that enhanced fit this deduplication parameter.
+- distinguishes the approach from all existing technique, since they need user-provided settings. - Free the user from the burden of choosing the replica classification boundary value, since it is able to automatically select the deduplication functions that enhance to fit this deduplication parameter.